Advantages of Cobots Over Traditional Robots: Complete Comparison

 When Traditional Robots Are Still Better

 Cobots are not a universal solution.
-Traditional industrial robots remain the right choice for specific applications:
+Traditional industrial robots remain the right choice when:

 Bottom line: Cobots are the right tool for 70-80% of manufacturing applications.
 Traditional robots still dominate the remaining 20-30% of truly specialized, heavy, fast, or hazardous tasks.